Eat the Science - California Walnuts

 Missed Any of the Workshops from the Eat the Science Series?

-If you missed any workshops from the first two seasons, view the recordings HERE.
+If you missed any workshops from the series, view the recordings HERE.
 Once viewed, complete the individual workshop survey linked below and hit submit.
 You will be taken to a Thank You page, where there will be a link to the CPEU certificate for you to download.
 Please email CAWalnuts@ketchum.com with any issues.

 While research on the role of diet on brain health continues to evolve, scientific evidence suggests that including walnuts as part of a balanced diet may help maintain and improve cognition for individuals across the lifespan.
 There is also emerging research that suggests certain nutrients, eating patterns and individual foods, such as walnuts, may play a supporting role in mental well-being.
 Check out the recording to hear how regular walnut consumption may help support brain health, cognition and mental well-being.
 Take the post-webinar survey here, and after completion, there will be a link to the CPEU certificate for you to download.